What to do if a Personal Representative is not Fulfilling Their Duty?

 A personal representative, more commonly referred to as an executor, is the person(s) who is legally entitled to administer the deceased’s estate.
 They are personally liable to the beneficiaries or creditors for any loss resulting from a breach of his or her duty (known as a ‘devastavit’).

 Legal guidance allows for no more than four personal representatives.
-If the deceased died leaving a valid will then the named executor(s) are appointed to administer the estate.
-If there is no valid will then the order of priority under the rules of intestacy is followed, starting with the deceased’s spouse, then issue (children).
+If the deceased died leaving a valid Will then the named executor(s) are appointed to administer the estate.
+If there is no valid Will then the order of priority under the rules of intestacy is followed, starting with the deceased’s spouse, then issue (children).

 What are a personal representative’s legal obligations?